 Often disguised as humor, they will taunt you in front of others, and if you do end up speaking up, they will tell you that you’re too sensitive/can not take a joke – that’s because abusers trivialize the feelings of the people they hurt.

-7. You are Second-guessing & Self-editing (Walking on Egg Shells)
+7. You are Second-guessing & Self-editing (Walking on eggshells)

 If you’re second-guessing or self-editing yourself to avoid unpleasant exchanges, subtle abusive behavior has already been internalized.

-8. They Go Out of Their Way To Annoy you
+8. They Go Out of Their Way To Annoy You

 A person who goes out of their way to do things that intentionally provoke you clearly has control and boundary issues.